tztztztz/php-no-slam-cache/README.md

 If resource exists in the cache, closure is not executed and cached resource is returned using READ LOCK.

-If resource does not exists in the cache then callback function is executed in synchronised block using WRITE BLOCK, and only one callback function for given group and key is executed at once.
+If resource does not exists in the cache then callback function is executed in synchronized block using WRITE BLOCK, and only one callback function for given group and key is executed at once.

 Example of usage: